Plymouth’s Great War – Interim Report

 What’s next?
 We are now moving into next phase, where we intend to create a portable exhibition.
 We are discussing launching the exhibition in St Budeaux Library, where it can be viewed by local residents and indeed further contributed to.
 Plymouth’s Great War Exhibition will consist of some large archive images, including an expanded map of the area from the Great War period.
 In addition, we plan to include archive material recovered by the children; some of the writing completed during the workshops; images of the objects uncovered; images of the children participating; a looped Powerpoint presentation showing images from the period.
 It is hoped that elements of the exhibition could be bequeathed to local schools or community centres: e.g. large laminated images.

-The Trust currently has one vacant Trustee position on the Board to represent Weston Mill.
-The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North Yard Community Trust CIO.
-For the...read more
+The Trust has two vacant Trustee positions on the Board; one to represent Weston Mill and one to represent St Budeaux.
+The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North Yard...read more

 Thanks to a grant from North Yard Community Trust, Colebrook SW was able to deliver a mums and tots group at the William Sutton Memorial Hall which the parents named Stumblers and Tumblers.
 The project was set up in response to research which suggested that those...read more